Introduction

 Applying to Residency Using Electronic Residency Application Service (ERAS)

-Overview of need-to-know aspects of the application process and ERAS, with a focus on application timelines, sections of ERAS, applicant check-list, monitoring your application, registering for Match and reviewing important resources.
+Overview of need-to-know aspects of the application process and ERAS, with a focus on application timelines, sections of ERAS, applicant checklist, monitoring your application, registering for match, and reviewing important resources.
 Presented by Dean for Students and ERAS Coordinator.

 September